BlackBull Markets Review: A Professional Trading Platform

-BlackBull markets is a New Zealand and Australian trading platform focused on offering a smooth, high-speed trading experience across a range of assets.
+BlackBull Markets is a New Zealand trading platform focused on offering a smooth, high-speed trading experience across a range of assets.

 This review looks at how it works, how much it costs and what to watch out for when trading.

 Important: This broker offers CFDs which are a leveraged product and can result in the loss of your entire capital.
 Most retail client accounts lose money trading CFDs.
 Please ensure you fully understand the risks involved.

 What markets can I trade in?